Youth Hockey Greatness

 There are certain key habits and tendencies that every hockey player should practice to maintain optimal personal positioning during a game.
 They are as follow:

 Keep your head raised.
 Good players need to refrain from continually trying to look at the puck on the ice as you move with it since you won’t be able to see whatever else is happening on the ice.
-Our digital stickhandling training tool, Stickhandling PRO, can help with this by allowing you to practice stickhandling at home by playing an interactive game while keeping your head up.

 Maintain stick contact with the ice.
 The lower edge of your hockey stick should always be touching the ice below, even as you move with or without the puck.
 While you might raise it when passing, shooting, or challenging for the puck, this contract should be maintained in order to have your stick ready to intercept any puck that may come across your path.